What is Lyme disease?

 In Oregon, the causative organism, Borrelia burgdorferi, is transmitted by the bite of a small brown-black tick, Ixodes pacificus, known as the Western black-legged tick or deer tick.
 It is present in Western Oregon and along the Columbia River in lower elevations.

 Though small, Oregon's Ixodes tick is considerably larger than the Ixodes ticks which carry the disease in the eastern United States.
 Adult female Ixodes in Oregon measure 2/3 the size of the common wood tick (Dermacentor), which hikers and campers often find on their clothing while in wooded or brushy areas.

 How common is Lyme disease?

 The Companion Animal Parasite Council's interactive map shows Lyme disease activity in each Oregon county.
 As expected, it is more common in locations where there are woods that host the Western black-legged tick.
 During the past six years, 40–50 human cases of Lyme disease have been reported each year.
-In 2016, 103 cases of Lyme disease were reported in Oregon dogs.
 Most cases occur in the summer months.

 How is Lyme disease transmitted?